Trauma Therapy In Pembroke Pines, FL and online

 What is PTSD?

-PTSD (or Post Traumatic Stress Disorder) can occurs after one or multiple traumatic experiences.
-Here are common symptoms of PTSD:
+PTSD (Post-Traumatic Stress Disorder) can develop after one or multiple traumatic experiences.
+Common symptoms include:

-It is important to note that a diagnosis of PTSD also includes significant negative impact on someone’s ability to participate in relationships, complete or maintain their work or school work, or disrupt essential daily life activities.
+It is important to note that a PTSD diagnosis also requires that these symptoms significantly impact your ability to function in relationships, work, school, or daily life.

 What is C-PTSD?